rushhiii/notion-widgets/README.md

 3. Add a random `CRON_SECRET`.
 4. Redeploy once so cron + env changes are active.

+## How to Confirm Cron Is Running

+Use this quick checklist in Vercel:

+1. Open project Settings -> Cron Jobs.
+2. Confirm `/api/cron/sync-quotes` is listed and enabled.
+3. Click View Logs on that cron entry.
+4. Look for logs from `app/api/cron/sync-quotes` like:
+   - `[cron/sync-quotes] Trigger accepted`
+   - `[cron/sync-quotes] Deploy hook queued successfully`
+5. Open Deployments and confirm a new production deployment was created near that timestamp.

+Manual health test (recommended):

+- Send `POST https://YOUR_DOMAIN/api/cron/sync-quotes` with header `Authorization: Bearer <CRON_SECRET>`
+- Expected response: JSON with `ok: true`
+- Then verify a new deployment starts in Vercel.

+Notes for Hobby plan:

+- Cron can run any minute within the configured hour (UTC), not always exact minute.
+- Cron failures are not retried automatically, so check logs when a run is missed.

 ## Trigger Sync On Notion Changes

 Because Hobby cron only runs daily, you can trigger an early sync whenever new quotes are added.